- Refined user interface is fun to use

 The new user interface on the Samsung Galaxy S8 is more sleek and understated than ever before.
 It's running on top of Android Nougat, but you'd struggle to see that... this is not a phone for the Android purists.

-But we like what Samsung is offering here.
-Long-pressing on the icons brings up contextual menus (3D Touch from the iPhone, anyone?) and the notifications shade looks premium, even if it can be a little bit complex.
+With Android 7, we got long-pressing on the icons brings up contextual menus (3D Touch from the iPhone, anyone?).
+The notifications shade design looked premium, even if it was a little bit complex.

 One of the biggest problems Samsung will face with the Galaxy S8 and S8 Plus is the loss of the physical and soft buttons on the front of its handsets.